 We employ nearly 600 staff with a head office in Catford, south-east London.

 Our vision is to ‘create thriving communities and places people are proud to call home’; and is supported by our mission ‘to provide safe, quality homes, deliver efficient services and enhance life chances’.
 Our Corporate Plan sets out how this will be delivered by focusing on our five ambitions:

 Due diligence processes for slavery and human trafficking

 For Lewisham Homes

-We are an accredited Living Wage employer, meaning that everyone working for us, or one of our contractors, is paid a minimum hourly wage of £10.20.
-This is the London allowance, and is significantly higher than the national minimum per hour for over 25s.
+We are an accredited London Living Wage employer, which is higher than the national minimum per hour for over 25s.
 We regularly review our terms of employment to ensure that they are fair, competitive and comply with relevant legislation.

-Our safeguarding and anti-tenancy fraud policies and procedures enable us to take appropriate action where we believe there may be evidence of slavery or human trafficking is identified within our homes by us or by our customers.
+Our safeguarding and anti-tenancy fraud policies and procedures enable us to take appropriate action where we believe there may be evidence of slavery or human trafficking or if it is identified within our homes by us or by our customers.
 There is information and a link on our website and staff intranet for concerns to be reported.
 We will advise staff that they can call the Modern Slavery Helpline on 0800 0121 700.

 Staff who are in contact with our residents and service users are trained to identify any safeguarding issues, which includes signs of exploitation, and to comply with the referral process to ensure that incidents of this nature are reported.
 We have a dedicated member of staff who then makes referrals and works with relevant agencies such as Local Authority Social Services and the Police.

 Our supply chains include an extensive range of contracts with external suppliers involving the provision of a variety of goods and services.
 Our procurement activities take place in England and our contractors and suppliers are UK-based.
 We procure compliantly in accordance with The Public Contracts Regulations 2015 and follow the UK Government’s Procurement Policy Notes which provide guidance on best practice for public sector procurement.